tarunc/EncryptionHelper/Readme.md

 var cipher = EncryptionHelper.cipher(myKey, 'some buffer/string data', 'aes256');
 // Creates a aes256-based cipher using the key provided
 // Supports more than just the AES256 algo-- supports all the algo's NodeJS's crypto module supports
+// Use `openssl list-cipher-algorithms` to display the available cipher algorithms on your machine

 var originalString =  EncryptionHelper.decipher(myKey, cipher);
 // originalString === 'some buffer/string data'

+var fileStream = EncryptionHelper.cipherFile(myKey, 'path/to/file', function (err, res) {
+  // err is any error that occured
+  // res is the ciphered/encrypted version of the file's contents });

+var fileStream = EncryptionHelper.decipherFile(myKey, 'path/to/file', function (err, res) {
+  // err is any error that occured
+  // res is the deciphered/unencrypted version of the file's contents });
 ```

+## API

 ## License